Careers in Finance Jobs, Salaries, and Education for Aspiring Financial Professionals

 Actuarial science blends financial theory with statistical techniques to identify and assess risk.
 Professionals in this area use sophisticated financial modeling techniques to guide decision making in different industries, such as life insurance and asset management.

-According to 2014 projections from PricewaterhouseCoopers, global assets under management are expected to increase by 59 percent between 2012 and 2020, from $64 trillion to $102 trillion.
+According to 2014 projections from PricewaterhouseCoopers, global assets under management are expected to increase dramatically to encompass as much as $145 trillion by 2025.
 This translates to growing opportunities in the management of stocks, bonds, and other assets.

 Corporate finance deals with the complex financial issues businesses face, including how to develop a capital structure and raise funds, and how to structure the financial governance of a company.
 Corporate financial managers may work on issuing equities, determining how to finance certain projects, and establishing payout policies.

-In the U.S., the commercial banking industry produces nearly $700 billion in revenue, according to research from IbisWorld.
+In the U.S., the commercial banking industry produces over $775 billion in revenue, according to research from IbisWorld.
 Commercial banks provide a range of services to individuals and businesses alike, such as checking and savings accounts, establishing credit lines, and financing mortgage loans.

 Due to greater access to healthcare, the need for finance professionals in this industry has increased.
 Hospitals, medical practices and facilities, insurance companies, and the government all need skilled professionals to handle a range of financial tasks related to healthcare administration.

-As of November 2015, there was almost $3.2 trillion in assets under hedge fund management worldwide, according to the 2016 Prequin Global Hedge Fund Report.
+As of Q3 2018, there was over $3.6 trillion in assets under hedge fund management worldwide, according to the 2019 Prequin Global Hedge Fund Report.
 Hedge fund managers work to maximize returns on portfolios that combine a variety of securities and other investments.

 Private equity firms purchase established companies to streamline operations and generate a profit, while individual venture capitalists and venture capital firms invest in startups and emerging companies that present significant growth potential.
-In 2015, nearly $60 billion in venture capital was invested in startups across the country, according to a report from the National Venture Capital Association.
+In 2018, a record-breaking $130 billion in venture capital was invested in startups across the country, according to a report from the National Venture Capital Association.

-The financial planning and investment market connects financial advisers to clients seeking professional advice on selecting financial products (such as retirement plans) or investment opportunities with stocks, bonds, mutual funds, and other securities.
+The financial planning and investment market connects financial advisers to clients seeking professional advice on selecting financial products (such as retirement plans and which can yield the highest savings over time) or investment opportunities with stocks, bonds, mutual funds, and other securities.

 Exams and Certifications